 Alumni Voices: Adriana Suprenant-Benkwitt G'17

-A conversation with Adriana Suprenant-Benkwitt G'17, graduate of Utica College's Doctor of Physical Therapy program.
+A conversation with Adriana Suprenant-Benkwitt G'17, graduate of Utica University's Doctor of Physical Therapy program.

 Student Voices: Dan Kemp